kylielanglois/16S_genera_potential_function_inventory/README.md

 # 16S_genera_potential_function_inventory
- for post high-throughput sequencing analysis intially created for QIIME1, QIIME2, mothur pipeline
+ for post high-throughput sequencing analysis intially created for QIIME1, QIIME2, and mothur pipelines

-For each genus identified by post-sequencing processing (using Greengenes_13_8 via mothur or QIIME, or SILVA_132_99 via QIIME2), a potential function was identified through a literature review.
-When formally describing a new genus, a battery of physiological tests are conducted on the cultured type species.
-These studies provided the potential function of each genus.
-Some notable exceptions are when a genus or type species could not be cultured in isolation and were cultured in consortia or observed in its natural habitat.

-“Potential function (initial)” describes how each genus was described in the initial paper; “potential function” denotes the broad functional group used for downstream analyses.
-***NOTE: Genera without a reference in “Citation” are currently being investigated.
+DNA was recovered from on-site wastewater treatment systems and sequenced using Illumina Mi-Seq.
+Sequences were run through either the QIIME1, QIIME2 (including R-dada2), or mothur pipeline and assigned taxonomy by Greengenes 13_8 or SILVA_132.

+Abundant genera were assigned a potential function by conducting a literature review and assuming all members of a genus were potentially capable of the metabolism of the type species (unless otherwise noted specifically).
+Some cases, potential function could be assigned at family level or higher.

+Nitrogen, carbon, iron, and sulfur cyling are the focus of this inventory.

+# Please reference this repository if using the 16S function inventory

+16S_genera_function_inventory_word.txt is a Mac word document with EndNote bibliography 16S_genera_function_inventory_R.txt is a tab-delimited file of the inventory

-Running total: 330 genera, 197 EndNote citations
+last updated: May 14, 2018, 330 genera, 197 references